THE ART AND FILM LOVERS' GUIDE TO LA

 611 N Fairfax Ave, Los Angeles, CA

-Brain Dead is a creative studio and global collective composed of artists, designers, musicians and filmmakers.
-In October 2020, the brand took over the historic Silent Movie Theater space and reopened it under its current moniker.
-The studio's latest venture hopes to bring great films, music, art and culture back into one of Los Angeles’ historic cult cinema venues while also operating a shop and restaurant within the same space.
+A creative studio and global collective composed of artists, designers, musicians and filmmakers.
+In October 2020, they took over the historic Silent Movie Theater space and reopened it under its current moniker.

 THE EGYPTIAN THEATRE HOLLYWOOD